 Antiphospholipid antibody syndrome (commonly called antiphospholipid syndrome or APS) is an autoimmune disease present mostly in young women.
 Those with APS make abnormal proteins called antiphospholipid autoantibodies in the blood.
 This causes blood to flow improperly and can lead to dangerous clotting in arteries and veins, problems for a developing fetus and pregnancy miscarriage.
 People with this disorder may otherwise be healthy, or they also may suffer from an underlying disease, most frequently systemic lupus erythematosus (commonly called lupus or SLE).

 APS is an autoimmune disease which can cause frequent clotting in arteries and veins and/or miscarriages.
 The clotting results from the presence of proteins in the blood called anti-phospholipid autoantibodies (commonly called aPL) formed against the person’s own tissues.
-These autoantibodies interfere with coagulation, leading to increased clot formation or thrombosis (in which blood flow stops due to a clot).
+These autoantibodies affect the normal clotting process, leading to increased clot formation or thrombosis (in which blood flow stops due to a clot).

 The damage caused by this clotting can vary depending on the site of the clot.
 For instance, repeated small clots in the heart can cause heart valve thickening or damage, with the risk of releasing clots into blood (called an arterial embolism).
 The autoantibodies (aPL) also may be associated with heart attacks in young people without any known cardiac risk factors.
 Blood clots in the arteries in the heart can lead to heart attacks, while blood clots in the arteries in the brain can result in strokes.
 Blood clots from aPL can occur anywhere in the circulation and can affect any organ in the body.